To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is carried out above 30 and 50 moving averages, which indicates another attempt by the bulls to take control of the market.
+Trading is carried out above 30 and 50 moving averages, which indicates the formation of an upward correction in the pair.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 30.
 It is marked in green on the chart.

 - MACD indicator (Moving Average Convergence/Divergence — convergence/divergence of moving averages) Quick EMA period 12.
 Slow EMA period to 26.
 SMA period 9

 - Non-commercial speculative traders, such as individual traders, hedge funds, and large institutions that use the futures market for speculative purposes and meet certain requirements.

 - Long non-commercial positions represent the total long open position of non-commercial traders.